YOUR COMPLETE GUIDE TO THE BIG SUR CALIFORNIA COAST

 For information about convenient Big Sur day hikes.

 Looking for a local tour guide to maximize your time in Big Sur?
-Visit our Miscellaneous Services page to find local, knowledgeable (hiking) guides who can help you explore the beauty and wonder of the Big Sur region.
+Visit our Big Sur Hiking, Tours, and Activities page to find local, knowledgeable (hiking) guides who can help you explore the beauty and wonder of the Big Sur region.

-PDF Download our local Big Sur Visitors Guide, in Adobe PDF.
-(1.8Mb)
+Download our local Big Sur Visitors Guide in Adobe PDF.

 Click Here to download a birder's checklist of all the birds known to exist in Big Sur.